-Overhead Tricep Extension: How To Do, Muscle Worked, Variations
+Overhead Tricep Extension: How To Do, Muscles Worked, Variations

-The overhead tricep extension is a weight-training exercise that targets the tricep muscle.
-In this exercise, a weight is lifted overhead, which engages the tricep muscle and helps build strength.
+The overhead tricep extension is an isolation exercise that targets the tricep muscle.
+In this exercise, a weight is lifted overhead, engaging the tricep muscle and helping build strength.

-Tricep overhead extension can be performed with a variety of equipment, including a dumbbell, barbell, Cable or resistance band.
+Tricep overhead extension can be performed with various equipment, including a dumbbell, barbell, Cable or resistance band.
+It’s important to note that this study found that overhead extensions helped promote muscle growth compared to pushdowns,

 Know Your Calorie Requirement To Build Muscle Mass